gabrielecanepa/HTMLStart/README.md

 # HTMLStart

-Sublime Text 3 snippet to generate an HTML5 boilerplate with all the essential elements to correctly set your document, including Open Graph tags and favicons.
+Sublime Text 3 snippet to generate an HTML5 boilerplate with all the essential elements to correctly set up your document, including Open Graph tags and favicons.

 ## Table of Contents